2018 Writing Scholarship for Community College Students

 - Subject line should read “Community College Writing Contest” + category of your submission

-- In the body of the email, include your full name, a physical mailing address, the name of your piece, and the category in which you’re entering
+- In the body of the email, include the name of your community college, your full name, a physical mailing address, the name of your piece, and the category in which you’re entering

-- For poetry, fiction, & nonfiction categories, attach a word document file (ONLY Microsoft Word files accepted) of your submission
+- Attach a Word doc file (ONLY Microsoft Word files accepted) of your submission

 - Incomplete submissions cannot be considered